ENGLISH AS A SECOND LANGUAGE STUDIES CERTIFICATE

 Yes.
 In the course of this certificate program, you will learn about the English language, ESL curriculum development, and teaching issues related to teaching English as a Second Language.
 Depending on the electives you choose, you can also learn about the second language acquisition process, bilingualism, issues related to language and society (sociolinguistics), and intercultural communication.

 Course offerings and course modality differ each semester.
-The following courses have been offered fully online: LIN 4930, LIN 6720, TSL 4080, TSL 4251, and TSL 6253.
-Other courses have so far been offered only in-person but may be offered online in future semesters.
 To find out which courses are offered online or in-person, please consult Course Schedules.

-Are ESL Certificate courses offered every semester?
+Are certificate courses offered every semester?
 Can I take courses during the summer?

 Course offerings vary from semester to semester.
 To find out when specific courses are offered, please consult Course Schedules.

-Do ESL Studies Certificate courses also count toward fulfilling degree requirements?
+Do certificate courses also count toward fulfilling degree requirements?

 Yes.
 Certificate courses can also count toward fulfilling other degree requirements at FAU, such as the required or elective courses for the undergraduate major and minor in linguistics or the graduate degree in linguistics.